aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 Press any key to continue
 ```

-# Setup AWS IoT Core for same x509 certificate
+# Setup AWS IoT Core to use the same x.509 certificate

-AWS IoT Core supports client certificates signed by other root certificate authorities (CA).
+AWS IoT Core supports client certificates signed by custom certificate authorities (CA).
 So let’s add the same root CA to IoT Core.

 Go to AWS IoT core page: https://us-west-2.console.aws.amazon.com/iot/

-Change region if you want at upper-right corner.
+Change to a proper region at the upper-right corner of the console.

 ![](doc/images/aws_iot_core_setup_ca_01.png)